Travel is in my blood.

 It didn’t involve large amounts of money or fancy hotels, it was about togetherness, the adventure of driving open roads with endless games of I spy as we broke ground.
 Lots of stops and detours to see new things and meet interesting people, something that gave us a sense of pride and love for our country.

+This is exactly how I see the SA Tourism Sho’t Left campaign.
 ‘There is indeed nothing more fun that a Sho’t Left’ and the past few days in the Eastern Cape with travel buddy and fellow blogger Di Brown of The Roaming Giraffe, affirmed just this.

 Flying in and out of George we picked up a hire car and embarked on a round trip that had us staying in the Tsitsikamma, Port Elizabeth, Cradock and Graaf Reinet areas, all arrangements flawlessly made by Jonker Fourie of ECTour.
 These are some of the things we managed to see and do, additional posts will follow as I’m bursting with stories to share, but this is the sum of it.